dnguyenngoc/real-time-analytic/README.md

 [![Posgresql](https://img.shields.io/badge/postgres-14.1-brown)](https://www.postgresql.org/)
 [![Superset](https://img.shields.io/badge/Superset-0.63-lightgrey)](https://superset.apache.org/docs/intro/)

 In today's world you want to learn from your customers as quickly as possible.
 This blog gives an introduction to setting up streaming analytics using open source technologies.
 We'll use Apache {Kafka, Superset, Druid, Airflow} to set up a system that allows you to get a deeper understanding of the behaviour of your customers.
-Having your analytics in a streaming fashion enable you to continuously analyze your customer's behaviour and act on it.
-For example:

- - When we perform a new experiment using A/B testing, we want to monitor the experiment and have the possibility to terminate either experiment A or B early, if the results show that one significantly outperforms the other.
- - All the actions of users on your online website tell something about their intent.
-When we have the ability to process the data immediately, we can tailor the content to each user.
- - Gather general information about the usage of the application to align your next iterations of the application. :fire: :fire: :fire: :fire:

 ## Screenshots & Gifs